jamalg/my_notes/README.md

 - **Alembic** to handle migration
 - **Marshamallow** for serialization/deserialization
 - Some patterns:
+    - As recommended by the *Twelve Factor App* config is stored in environment variables.
+The conlig class in `back.utils.config_class.config::BaseConfig` leverages the power of Python descriptors to make declaring and managing configuration easier.
+See `back.config.py`
     - Minimal checkout pattern for database operation : Try to open the connection at last moment and close it as soon as possible.
 See usage of `utils.sqlalchemy.helpers::session_manager` in `models.helper::add_one`
     - The scope of the session is tied to the request cycle.
 The usage of `scopefunc=_app_ctx_stack.__ident_func__` in `models.db::session` and the callback attached to `app.teardown_request` in `back.models.__init__::init_app` makes the API sustain a much larger charge load.
 You get all these benefits and more by using **FlaskSQLALchemy** but sometimes it's also good to be aware of what is happening
     - When possible functions and helpers are written to promote intention and make reading application code easier.
 The philosophy is that application code in API routes or scripts should do `helper.add_user(user_data)` rather than `helper.add_one(user_data, UserSchema)`